 Competition in U.S. online travel remains intense and online travel companies are creating new promotions and consumer value features in an effort to gain competitive advantages.
-In particular, the competition to provide "opaque" accommodation reservation services to consumers, an area in which our priceline.com U.S. business has been a leader, has become more intense.
-For example, Expedia makes opaque accommodation room reservations available on its principal website under the name "Expedia Unpublished Rates" and, we believe, has supported this initiative with steeper discounts through lower margins.
-As with our opaque Name Your Own Price® accommodation reservation service, the name of the accommodation is not disclosed until after booking.
-We believe these offerings, in particular "Expedia Unpublished Rates," have adversely impacted the market share and year-over-year growth rate of our Name Your Own Price[®] opaque accommodation service, which began to experience a decline in room night reservations in the third quarter of 2011.
-These and other competitors could also launch opaque rental car services, which could negatively impact our opaque Name Your Own Price[®] rental car service.
-If Expedia or others are successful in growing their opaque accommodation reservation services, we may have less consumer demand for our opaque accommodation reservation services over time, and we would face more competition for access to the limited supply of discounted accommodation room rates.
-In an effort to compete more effectively against these new offerings, in 2012 we launched Express Deals[®], a semi-opaque price-disclosed accommodation reservation service.
-While Express Deals[®] has been a significant contributor to the improved performance of our opaque accommodation reservation service, the offering may not ultimately be successful at recovering or growing U.S. accommodation reservation service market share.
+In particular, the competition to provide "opaque" accommodation reservation services to consumers, an area in which our priceline.com business has been a leader, has become more intense.
+For example, Expedia makes opaque accommodation room reservations available on its principal website under the name "Expedia Unpublished Rates" and has, we believe, supported this initiative with steeper discounts through lower margins.
+We believe these offerings, in particular "Expedia Unpublished Rates," have adversely impacted the market share and year-over-year growth rate of priceline.com's Name Your Own Price® opaque hotel reservation service, which has been experiencing a decline in room night reservations since 2011.
+These and other competitors could also launch opaque rental car services, which could negatively impact priceline.com's Name Your Own Price® and Express Deals® opaque rental car reservation services.
 As a result of this increased competition, our share of the discount accommodation reservation market in the United States could further decrease, which would harm our business and results of operations.